 Day 03: Trek to forest Camp (2600m.)
 5 hrs.
 O/N lodge

-After breakfast trek to Deurali and way turn to right and gradually walk to forest Camp.
-The trail is through jungle and it is ascend on the top of a ridge, there is a section just over half way where the trail drops steeply and then slowly gains height and then back onto the ridge and in to Forest Camp
+After breakfast, trek to Deurali, turn to right, and gradually walk to forest Camp.
+The trail is through jungle, ascending on the top of a ridge.
+There is a section just over half way where the trail drops steeply and then slowly gains height and then back onto the ridge and in to Forest Camp

 Day 04: Trek to High Camp (3900m.) via low Camp (3050m.)
 5 hrs.
 O/N lodge

-The trail lead still through the jungle, but the trees soon start to get smaller we felt that we are already in high elevation.
-After about one hour walk we will reach in an open space with spectacular views of Machhapuchhre ahead and Annapurna South to my left.
+The trail lead still through the jungle, but the trees soon start to get smaller we feel that we are already in high elevation.
+After about one hour walk, we will reach in an open space with spectacular views of Machhapuchhre ahead and Annapurna South to my left.